Bioenergy in Aotearoa

 Dr Paul Bennett

 82% of our power comes from renewable sources, but if you look at the pie chart on the left, our total primary energy was 60% of all the energy used in New Zealand, still coming from fossil fuels.
 So, we have to get that right.
-The power proportion and these aren't direct comparisons and total primary energy to electricity consumed, but the electricity consumed is only a small portion of the total energy use at 16%, a share in this slide.
+The power proportion is an't a direct comparison of total primary energy to electricity consumed, but the electricity consumed is only a small portion of the total energy used at 16%, a share in this slide.
 Next one, please, Matthew.
 So in terms of our greenhouse gas emissions and Matthew sort of touched on this earlier.
 Suppose you look at the emissions in terms of carbon dioxide, methane, nitrous oxide.
-You see that 44% Is it comes outside, and 43% is from me thanks so big contribution from agriculture to our overall emissions.
-But, methane is treated differently and than that zero-carbon bill.
+You see that 44% Is it comes outside, and 43% is from me, thanks to the big contribution from agriculture to our overall emissions.
+But methane is treated differently than that zero-carbon bill.
 And then that zero-carbon only really refers to long term emissions or those species that stay in the atmosphere for a long time, so carbon dioxide, carbon dioxide and nitric oxide.
-So if you look at comebacks, that's the upside; only you see 91% of our of New Zealand's co2 emissions are related to energy use fossil fuel use.
+So, if you look at comebacks, that's the upside; you only see 91% of New Zealand's CO2 emissions are related to energy use and fossil fuel use.
 So transport heat and power.
 And so if we're going to do anything about reducing our co2 emissions, if we're going to do anything about progress progressing towards net zero, then we have to do something about the energy sector—next slide.
 So there are other strategic drivers for bioenergy as well in New Zealand and around the world, and you find that you know all these; these drivers have had a significant influence on policy setting and implementation of biofuels in a whole range of countries, so energy security and independence is a big issue, it's actually what started the drive around bioenergy in Brazil, in the 70s.
 They had problems with crude oil delivery because of issues in the Middle East.
 They started their sugar cane to ethanol program then, so energy security is a big issue, and I think personally it's a particular issue for New Zealand.
 We sit at the end of quite a long and complicated supply chain for crude oil and crude oil products.
 We're only a very small point of that, so whatever we can do to improve our position around energy security and independence will be a good thing.
-And also, that area will be exacerbated, I believe, with the closure of Marston point, which is scheduled for closure in June.
+And also, that area will be exacerbated, I believe, with the closure of Marston Point, which is scheduled for closure in June.
 So that's New Zealand only oil refinery in terms of carbon footprint.
-Well, we're starting to hear a lot of the markets around the world are becoming much more conscious about embedded carbon products or carbon footprint, and New Zealand is an export-focused economy.
+Well, we're starting to hear that many markets worldwide are becoming much more conscious about embedded carbon products or carbon footprint, and New Zealand is an export-focused economy.
 This is a really important issue to us.
-And just to put that in perspective, the humble kiwi fruit we export a lot of them across the world to your particular 60% of the embedded carbon of a kiwi fruit is associated with the combustion of transportation fuels in getting that kiwi fruit from New Zealand, to the end market so fairly significant.
+And just to put that in perspective, the humble kiwi fruit we export a lot across the world to your 60% of the embedded carbon of a kiwi fruit is associated with the combustion of transportation fuels in getting that kiwi fruit from New Zealand to the end market, so fairly significant.
 And then regional economic development is important so in anything we can do to produce energy and provide a boost with the economy and jobs will be positive in the regions so with biofuels, we think, the most likely place we're going to be growing some of the feedstocks will be places like North and East Central North Island, all regions that require some economic boost and again just to relate the energy security and economic development piece.

 New Zealand imports.
-Crude oil and crude oil products, to the tune of $11 billion per annum.
+Crude oil and crude oil products, to the tune of $11 billion annually.
 So anything we can do to offset that has to be a good thing.
 Next slide, please.
 Matthew.
 So, in New Zealand has started implementing legislation, we are behind the curve.
-I would say the uptake and thinking around climate change and bioenergy is only really started at the back end of last year, so the climate change commission started talking about really wanting to increase the amount of renewable energy, phasing out coal and natural gas, and looking at alternatives and the alternatives being in bioenergy electrification and hydrogen, and I think going forward, they will all have a role to play.
+I would say the uptake and think around climate change, and bioenergy only really started at the back end of last year.
+Hence, the Climate Change Commission started talking about really wanting to increase the amount of renewable energy, phasing out coal and natural gas, and looking at alternatives and the alternatives being in bioenergy electrification and hydrogen.
+I think as we advance, they will all have a role to play.
 There will be no say single silver bullet, but I think they will be important.

 The government are looking for in terms of processing.
 Next slide, please.
 And then in terms of liquid biofuels and signed it a big piece of work with a range of stakeholders across New Zealand from a range of different sectors so energy providers energy users, forestry, companies.
 Evie, etc., and, and government.
-And, and this was targeted around, What, what would a large scale biofuels industry look like for New Zealand what would be the key features of that.
-So I just listed some of the keys, key conclusions here; one would be that we focus only on specific vehicle types, and therefore specific fuels so large focus around ships and planes, and that's because those vehicles are very hard to decarbonise those long-range applications, long distances between refuelling points.
+And and this was targeted around what would a scale biofuels industry look like for New Zealand what would be the key features that.
+So I just listed some of the keys, key conclusions here; one would be that we focus only on specific vehicle types and, therefore, specific fuels, so a large focus around ships and planes, and that's because those vehicles are very hard to decarbonise those long-range applications, long distances between refuelling points.
 And so actually liquid fuels are incredibly energy-dense compared to batteries in comparison with Hutch and said, If we're gonna do biofuels, we focus on ships and planes.

 Harmaan Madon